balpreet14/balpreet14.github.io/_posts/2019-03-29-week6-tutorial.md

 8. Select the circle using the selection tool and decrease the radius of the lower side of the oval by selecting a rectangle with help of selection tool and moving the lower portion upwards.
 Then bring the shape to the center of the bottom of the cup to make it look like a plate.

 9. Select the same circle then go to edit>copy>edit>paste in back.
 Then by holding shift+option keys decrease the size of the circle and place it as shown in the figure below.
 Change its fill to darker grey.

 10. Select the pen tool to draw the handle of the cup. select the option button to show pointers and reset the pointers of anchor point by holding them and dragging them to the direction you want.

-11.Select the circle at the top of the cup as shown in the figure.
+11. Select the circle at the top of the cup as shown in the figure.
 Select in top menu bar edit>copy>edit>paste in front>arrange>send to back.
 Change the fill colour to a lighter grey.
 Then decrease the radius of the circle by a few millimeters.

 12. Now to colour.
 Make small rectangles of each solid colour on side of the artboard to fill the colour by eyedropper tool.As this will make colouring process very easy.
 Select the cup and with eyedropper tool (present in the toolbar on the left side) change the fill colour to red gradient  as shown in fig below.
 Then select the gradient tool (Go to menu window>gradient) to change the gradient direction and width.